JohannesThoren/lgjt.xyz/public/posts/First-Post.md

 And after all that, I decided to throw that work out and just replace spaces with hyphens in the URLs 🙂.

 So thank you, friend and ChatGPT ❤️

+Thats my small introduction and rant about making a blog.
+This is a short post but fear not there will be more and longer posts in the future.

+Bye for now!